For Couples

 What to Wear Instead:

-Neutral, soft colors like beige, grey, and pastels photograph beautifully.
+Neutral, soft colours like white, beige, grey, and pastels photograph very well.

-Choose outfits that feel comfortable and allow you to move naturally during the shoot.
+Choose outfits that feel comfortable and allow you to move like a normal person.

 Coordinate, but don’t match—think about creating a palette of colours that complement each other without looking identical.